-4.26.4.
+4.27.4.
 Replicate Weights

 Replicate weights have been provided for users to calculate standard errors that take into account the complex sample design of the HILDA Survey.
-These weights can be used by the SAS GREGWT macro, the STATA 'svy' commands (more detail is provided below in the section on Calculating Standard Errors), or you can write your own routine to use these weights.
+These weights can be used by the SAS SURVEY procedures, the STATA 'svy' commands, or the SPSS complex samples procedures (more detail is provided below in the section on Calculating Standard Errors), or you can write your own routine to use these weights.
 Weights for 45 replicate groups are provided.

-4.26.5.
+4.27.5.
 Weights Provided on the Data Files

-Table 4:30 provides a list of the weights provided on the data files together with a description of those weights.
+Table 4.31 a list of the weights provided on the data files together with a description of those weights.
 The longitudinal weights provided on the enumerated and responding person files are for the balanced panel from wave 1 to each wave, though other longitudinal weights are provided on the Longitudinal Weights File.
 Since Release 14, cross-sectional SCQ responding person weights are included in the datasets and these are applicable to variables collected in the SCQ.
 Longitudinal SCQ responding person weights have been provided since Release 19.